 Understands technology of projects well enough to explain and discuss with property owners

-Skilled in variety of research methods, particularly internet, courthouse and recorded documents
+Skilled in variety of research methods, particularly internet, courthouse, and recorded documents

 Knowledge of how to determine valuations of crops, trees, pastures, etc. for damage settlement

-Completion of courses relating to current issues and processes, as sanctioned and/or offered by the International Right of Way Association
+Completion of courses relating to current issues and processes, as sanctioned and/or offered by the International Right of Way Association is a plus

-Right of Way Agents must posses a demanding combination of experience, training and personality traits in order to be successful.
+Right of Way Agents must possess a demanding combination of experience, training, and personality traits in order to be successful.
 They must understand legal terminology that applies to land acquisition and be able to complete an assortment of legal documents and forms.
-Right of Way Agents usually come from professions that require similar multi-tasking abilities such as teaching, real estate, landman, private business ownership, or they may have entered as apprentices in order to learn the business.
-Oral and written communication skills must be above average, as well as the ability to interpret, analyze and assimilate diverse bits of information.
+Right of Way Agents usually come from professions that require similar multi-tasking abilities such as teaching, real estate, landman, and private business ownership, or they may have entered as apprentices in order to learn the business.
+Oral and written communication skills must be above average, as well as the ability to interpret, analyze, and assimilate diverse bits of information.
 They must be able to understand the technological aspects of a project well enough to discuss it knowledgeably with property owners.
-This must be balanced with the ability to work independently in different states, interact personably with a wide range of property owners from all ranges of socioeconomic, educational and ethnic backgrounds, in isolated rural areas and congested cities.
+This must be balanced with the ability to work independently in different states, interact personably with a wide range of property owners from all ranges of socioeconomic, educational, and ethnic backgrounds, in isolated rural areas and congested cities.